thotz/rook/design/object-bucket/object-bucket.md

 [lib-bucket-provisioner](https://github.com/yard-turkey/lib-bucket-provisioner) repo for more details.
 The proposal here covers only the design of Rook-Ceph RGW specific bucket provisioning.

-Rook-Ceph has developed Custom Resource Definitions (CRDs) to support the dynamic provisioning of object stores and users (`CephObjectStore`s and `CephObjectStoreUser`s, respectively).
-This proposal introduces the next logical step in this design: the addition a controller for handling dynamic bucket creation requests leveraging the ObjectBucketClaim and ObjectBucket library.
-The intent is to round out the Rook-Ceph experience for Kubernetes users by providing a single control plane for the managing of Ceph Object components.
+Rook-Ceph has developed Custom Resource Definitions (CRDs) to support the dynamic provisioning of object stores and users (`CephObjectStore` and `CephObjectStoreUser`, respectively).
+This proposal introduces the next logical step in this design: a new controller for handling dynamic bucket creation requests leveraging the object bucket library.
+The intent is to round out the Rook-Ceph experience for Kubernetes users by providing a single control plane for the management of Ceph Object components.
 The bucket provisioning lib does all of the heavy lifting in terms of watching OBCs and responding to events.
-The new Rook-Ceph code will support `Provision()` and `Delete` methods and adhere to the generic bucket provisioning interface.
+The Rook-Ceph bucket provisioner must support `Provision()` and `Delete` methods, adhering to the bucket provisioning lib interface.
+Rook-Ceph will create the physical bucket, create a bucket owner Secret (if needed), return an `ObjectBucket` (defined by the bucket lib), and return the credentials for use by the pod accessing the bucket.

 ## Glossary